Use Blue Monday to change your life and set goals, says willpower expert

 Old habits are often triggered by four things that can easily be changed: specific events, times, locations, or other people.
 You need to play around with these triggers and change them.

-If you’re trying to eat healthy, for example, and 11am is cake time then you need to do something else at 11am.
-If you’re trying to cut the alcohol but socialise with people who drink three pints at midday, then you need to find another social circle at lunch.
+If you’re trying to eat healthy, for example, but 11am is cake time at work then you need to do something else at 11am.
+If you’re trying to cut down on alcohol but socialise with people who drink a couple of pints at lunch, then you need to find another social circle at lunch.

 It’s important to make a real change to one or more of these triggers, otherwise, you’re just relying on willpower and that’s probably why you’ve struggled with your resolutions so far.